Axeln78/TerrorAttacksNtds/README.md

 # TerrorAttacksNtds

-Repository of group 29 of the Network Tour of Data Science EPFL unit
+Repository of group 29 of the Network Tour of Data Science EPFL unit.
+See https://github.com/mdeff/ntds_2018 for more details

 ## Project Description